Do I have access to my daughter's or son's disciplinary records?

 What type of transportation is available?

 Davenport University provides a shuttle service for its students that runs Monday-Friday.
-To find out more information about the shuttle services and hours of operation, there is a schedule posted at the Welcome Center in the Academic Building.
+To find out more information about the shuttle services and hours of operation, click here.

 What kind of security presence do you have here?

 We have Davenport University employed officers at the campus who are here 24 hrs/7 days a week/ 365 days.
-2 officers on duty 20 out of 24 hours per day.
 There is a Director on site during the weekdays.
-All officers are trained/educated in security officer duties.
+All officers are trained and educated in security officer duties.

 If classes are canceled, how are students notified?